 Use a nuclear density gauge conforming to the requirements of SC-T-65 to determine mat density by the Direct Transmission method.
 Ensure that the nuclear density gauge has been calibrated within the previous 12 months.
 In addition, maintain documentation of such calibration service for the 12-month period from the date of the calibration service and furnish the same to the RCE if requested.
 Construct a control strip and establish a roller pattern in accordance with the requirements of SC-T-65.
-The control strip will be acceptable if the field proctor (AASHTO T 180, Method D) is at least 98 percent of the maximum target density from the approved JMF and the density from the approved JMF.
+The control strip will be acceptable if the field proctor (AASHTO T 180, Method D) is at least 98 percent of the maximum target density from the approved JMF and the density of the compacted CCPRM course is not less than 98.0 percent of the maximum target density from the approved JMF.
 Construct an additional control strip when a change in the source of material is made, when a change in compaction equipment is made, when a significant change in the composition of the material occurs, a change in roadway conditions occurs, or when there is a failing test section.